-Adding a course or courses: Students may add courses prior to the start of the academic semester after meeting with their advisor and discussing their academic schedule.
-Any course additions after the semester has begun must be requested through the Student Affairs Office or the Registrar's Office.
+Adding a course or courses: Students may add courses prior to the "last day to add" during the academic semester after meeting with their advisor and discussing their academic schedule.
+The "last day to add" each term is located in the Academic Calendar.
+After this date special permission must be obtained.
+These additions must be requested through the Student Affairs Office or the Registrar's Office.